 Forwarders are agents who arrange for cargo to travel from an origin to a destination within a specific time frame.
-Essentially, freight forwarders arrange and monitor all of the fine details so that shipments flow across international borders with compliance and efficiency, mitigating delays.
+Essentially, freight forwarders arrange and monitor all fine details so that shipments flow across international borders with compliance and efficiency, mitigating delays.

-According to 19CFR 111.1, the term ?customs business? means those activities involving transactions with U.S. Customs and Border Protection (CBP) concerning the entry and admissibility of merchandise, its classification and valuation, the payment of duties, taxes or other charges assessed or collected by U.S. Customs and Border Protection upon merchandise by reason of its importation, or the refund, rebate or drawback thereof.
+According to 19CFR 111.1, the term “customs business” means those activities involving transactions with U.S. Customs and Border Protection (CBP) concerning the entry and admissibility of merchandise, its classification and valuation, the payment of duties, taxes or other charges assessed or collected by U.S. Customs and Border Protection upon merchandise by reason of its importation, or the refund, rebate or drawback thereof.

 It also includes the preparation of documents or forms in any format and the electronic transmission of documents, invoices, bills, or parts thereof, intended to be filed with U.S. Customs and Border Protection (CBP) in furtherance of such activities, whether or not signed or filed by the preparer, or activities relating to such preparation, but does not include the mere electronic transmission of data received for transmission to Customs.

-No person may conduct customs business (other than solely on behalf of that person) unless that person holds a valid customs broker?s license issued by the Secretary.
+No person may conduct customs business (other than solely on behalf of that person) unless that person holds a valid customs broker’s license issued by the Secretary.

 Customs brokers can also help shippers with:

-Hiring a company that is both a freight forwarder and a customs broker can make the import and export process convenient and seamless due to its ability to provide door to door service.
+Hiring a company that is both a freight forwarder and a customs broker can make the import and export process convenient and seamless due to its ability to provide door-to-door service.
 This includes securing the transportation space, gathering necessary paperwork, clearing the goods and arranging the final delivery.